parse-community/node-apn/README.md

 ```

 ## Manage Channels
-Live Activities can be used to broadcast push notifications over channels.
+Starting in iOS 18 and iPadOS 18 Live Activities can be used to broadcast push notifications over channels.
 To do so, you will need your apps' `bundleId`.

 ```javascript
 let bundleId = "com.node.apn";